uPortal-Attic/uportal-app-framework/docs/releasing.md

 ### Node release

 + Update the npm package by running `npm version <update_type>` where <update_type> is based on the selection above: patch, minor, or major.
 This will: change the version in `package.json`, commit that (locally), and make a tag in the format `vx.y.z`.
-Read more about that [on npm docs](https://docs.npmjs.com/getting-started/publishing-npm-packages#updating-the-package).
+[Read more about publishing on npm docs](https://docs.npmjs.com/getting-started/publishing-npm-packages#updating-the-package).
 + Deploy npm package to the world; `npm publish`. (if you don't have [publish rights][uportal-app-framework access on npm] contact authors)
 + Push git changes to the github via `git push origin master` and `git push origin <tag>`